 • Click HERE to commit your support for Journalism Forever!

-The University of Arizona School of Journalism turned 65 last fall, but the program is far from retiring.
+The University of Arizona School of Journalism is nearly 70 years old, but the program is far from retiring.
 Students are benefiting more than ever from amazing faculty, new technology, global reporting opportunities, and hands-on experience that make the world a better place.

 Our goal is to raise $2 million in planned gift pledges this academic year – seeking all alumni to dedicate a portion of their estates, whether it be equities, property, life insurance, or other contributions.
 Gifts of any size would help, and students will use it for generations to come.

 You can also check out charitable trusts or gift annuities through the UA, which provide you with annual payouts for the rest of your life, often at better rates than you could get from a bank or CD.

 So stand together with your fellow Wildcat alumni and make a commitment to University of Arizona journalism.
 You are never too young to pledge your commitment to the UA.
 Help us reach our $2 million pledge goal.

 Would you like more information or to talk more about your experience at the UA?
 Contact Director Carol Schwalbe at email@example.com or at 520-300-0693, or come visit at the University of Arizona School of Journalism, Room 334, 845 N. Park Ave., Tucson, Arizona, 85721.